MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaDeviceByDeviceId.md

 ## SYNOPSIS
 Get the properties and relationships of a device object.
-Since the **device** resource supports extensions, you can also use the `GET` operation to get custom properties and extension data in a **device** instance.
+Since the device resource supports extensions, you can also use the GET operation to get custom properties and extension data in a device instance.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgDeviceByDeviceId](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgDeviceByDeviceId?view=graph-powershell-1.0)

 ## SYNTAX